GopalGavas/GopalGavas/README.md

 ## Hi there, I'm Gopal 👋

 💻 I'm a software engineer sharing my journey and learnings in tech.</br>
-👨‍🎓 Proud computer science graduate with a passion for innovation.</br>
+👨‍🎓 Computer science graduate with a passion for innovation.</br>
-🌱 Enthusiastic about web development technologies and constantly learning.</br>
+🌱 Enthusiastic about web development technologies</br>
 🔭 Currently Looking for opportunities to showcase my skills.</br>
 🌐 Firm believer in the power of learning in public and networking.</br>